 Canada understands the value of familial relationships and wants to keep and bring families together.
-The Family Class Immigration category allows different types of spousal sponsorships.
+The Family Class Immigration category allows for different types of spousal sponsorships.

 The Canadian spousal sponsorship allows you to sponsor your spouse, conjugal partner, or common-law partner for permanent residency in Canada.